vannavu/vannavu.github.io/_includes/projects/zazz.md

 > [↗ launch site](https://vannavu.com/zazz/)
 [↗ information](https://vannavu.com/capstone_process/)

-### A font designed for display typesetting and pattern-making & website tailored to present it digitally and on-site (2019)
+### A font designed for display typesetting and pattern-making & a website tailored to present it digitally and on-site (2019)